 - Where possible (and appropriate) children will be provided with the answers to questions so that they can mark their own work.
-The children will then have instant feedback on their work and the opportunity to send their teacher a message if they require further support. - Teachers will sometimes provide written or verbal feedback (using an online voice recorder) on individual pieces of work. - When needed, work will be 'returned' to children via Google Classroom with some additional information, if the teacher requires the child to amend / add to the task. - Pupils will receive feedback on work daily. - Teachers will be able to use live learning sessions to provide whole class feedback, in a similar style to how they would in the classroom.
+The children will then have instant feedback on their work and the opportunity to send their teacher a message if they require further support. - Teachers will sometimes provide written or verbal feedback (using an online voice recorder) on individual pieces of work. - When needed, work will be 'returned' to children via Google Classroom with some additional information, if the teacher requires the child to amend / add to the task. - Pupils will receive feedback on work daily. - Once the use of Zoom meetings has been embedded as part of remote learning, teachers will be able to use sessions to provide whole class feedback, in a similar style to how they would in the classroom.